Jorenar/vim-syntaxMarkerFold/README.md

 ## Configuration

 By default the max level of leveled marker (i.e. `{{{1`, `{{{2`, ...) is limited to 5.
-If you wish to increase it, set `g:syntaxMarkerFold` to desired value (local to buffer `b:syntaxMarkerFold` is also available).
+If you wish to increase it, set `g:syntaxMarkerFold_maxlevel` to desired value (local to buffer `b:syntaxMarkerFold_maxlevel` is also available).

 Matching pairs markers are independent from this variable.